bodhiproject/bodhi-app/README.md

 ## Windows

-1. Please disable your antivirus, or whitelist the Bodhi app from your antivirus program.
-Some antiviruses will come back as a false positive so if you don't disable it, it could automatically quarantine the app.
+1. Please disable your antivirus or whitelist the Bodhi app before running it.
+Some antiviruses will come back as a false positive so if you don't disable it and it could automatically quarantine the app.
 This will make the app disappear.
+2. The Qtum app might also pop up as an antivirus false positive.
+Please disable or whitelist your antivirus program.
-2. Run `Bodhi-x.x.x.exe`
+3. Run `Bodhi-Setup-x.x.x.exe`
-3. Enjoy!
+4. Enjoy!

 ## Linux

-1. Run `Bodhi-0.3.0-i386.AppImage` or `Bodhi-0.3.0-x86_64.AppImage`
+1. Run `Bodhi-x.x.x-i386.AppImage` or `Bodhi-x.x.x-x86_64.AppImage`
 2. Enjoy!

 # Winning Rates Formulae